SCHEDULE OF CLASSES

 COURSE DESCRIPTION

-Prerequisites: high school biology or BIOL 100 or BIOL 101.
-Intended for non-science majors, this introductory course provides an introduction to the principles of human genetics.
-Topics covered include: cells; the structure, function, and regulation of DNA; the biological basis of genetics and inheritance; mutations; expression of genetic information; population genetics; genetic and reproductive technologies; and the social, ethical, and legal impacts of genetic technologies.
+Prerequisites: high school biology or BIOL 100 or BIOL 101 or BIOL 103 equivalent.
+Human Genetics is an introductory course appropriate for non-science majors or those interested in healthcare, social, or research related fields.
+This course provides an introduction to the principles of inheritance in humans, including the structure, organization, function, and regulation of DNA, genes, and chromosomes; the molecular and biological basis of genetics and inheritance; sources of variation; expression of genetic information; population genetics and human evolution; the social, ethical, and legal impacts of genetic data and technologies.
+Three class hours weekly.

 INTERESTED IN TAKING THIS COURSE?